-The Northern Ireland boss defended his decision to drop record goalscorer David Healy from his squad and was keen to play down expectations ahead of Russia and Luxembourg games
+Northern Ireland boss Michael O'Neill has defended his decision to drop David Healy from his side for the upcoming World Cup qualifiers against Russia and Luxembourg.

 Speaking to reporters at his squad announcement yesterday, O'Neill said that Healy had not played a sufficient amount of football to warrant a place in his squad.

 "David (Healy) has had 60 minutes of competitive football this season and that is not quite enough to make this squad," he said.